EliorFureraj/The-Temple-of-Ra/README.md

 PlayerController and CameraController replaced Unity's default FPSController.
 These new scripts should be easier to modify and extend.
 PlayerController supports climbing ladders or any vertical surface with the appropriate tag.
 Press F while on top to climb down.
 Look at function for the CameraController for cinematic and gameplay purposes implemented.

-TODO (Organized by priority):
-- Implement GOAP.
-- Mummy Priest AI (Command lesser mummies and use Health/Blood to modify Mummies)
-        - Commands Normal mummies.
-       		 - Normal mummies disregard personal safety to defend Priest.
-	- Can turn Normal Mummies to Angered versions in turn exchange for health.
-	- Can possess other mummies.
-	     - Possessed mummies are stronger but will stay out of harms way.
-	     - Once a possessed mummy dies, the Priest returns to previous form, minus health consumed for possession.

-- Make an 'angered' mummy version.
-Faster and stronger but is slowly depleted of health.
-      - Normal mummies appear in pairs.
-If one is killed the other is angered.

-- Particle effects when mummies are shot or slashes (sand cloud thing)
-- Reacting animation when you shoot mummies or slash them.
-They exist, implement them.
-- Add sounds to mummies:
-  - Sounds when shot (sand pouring) + groan
-  - Sound when they first notice you (some sort of surprised groad)
-  - Sound when they are chasing you (an angry groan)
-- Make all mummies turn to sand when they die.

-- Add a tutorial for the game.
-- Add something on top of Watchtower, so players aren't so dissapointed.

-Future TODO:

-Learn Coptic (or find someone who speaks Coptic and get him/her to teach you), record self, modulate voice and use that in place of groans.